 The Second Coming will bring to fruition the salvation the believers already have in Jesus Christ, by faith.
 The apostle Paul says:

 But because of his great love for us, God, who is rich in mercy, made us alive [past tense] with Christ even when we were dead in transgressions — it is by grace you have been saved [past tense].
 And God raised us up [past tense] with Christ and seated us [past tense] with him in the heavenly realms in Christ Jesus....

-Justification, sanctification, and glorification were all obtained for mankind in Christ during His earthly mission; we all received this together [which is emphasized in the NKJV, where use of the word together occurs three times in the text].
+Justification, sanctification, and glorification were all obtained for mankind in Christ during His earthly mission; we all received this together [this is emphasized in the NKJV, where use of the word together occurs three times in the text].

 God planned this “before the creation of the world” and fulfilled it in the birth, life, death, and resurrection of His Son, Jesus Christ: